rjbohlender/CAPER/README.md

-# Permute Associate #
+# Covariate Adjusted Rare Variant Association (CARVA) #

-Permute Associate is a tool for gene-based testing of rare variants in sequencing studies of any size.
+CARVA is a tool for gene-based testing of rare variants in sequencing studies of any size.
 We provide methods for the analysis of data provided in simple, plain text, array formats.
 Permutation and statistical computation is multithreaded.